EhtishaamTanveer/scientific-paper-assistant/README.md

 # 🧠 Scientific Paper Assistant

+**The goal of this project is to help users quickly grasp key insights from research papers without having to read them in full — by letting an intelligent assistant summarize content and answer questions contextually.**

 An AI-powered web app that allows researchers and students to:

 - Upload scientific papers (PDFs)